• Home

 This coat-making class I’m taking consists of five two-hour meetings spaced one or sometimes two weeks apart.
 When I registered for the class, I thought I would see how much I could maximize the value I could get.
 I asked myself where I needed the most help.
 Easy: fitting and pattern alteration are my top bugaboos.
 So I’d bring my fitting and pattern alteration problems to class.

 My next challenge is usually the pattern instructions.
 Vintage patterns often call for construction techniques that are fussy by today’s standards.
-So I could get Michele, the teacher’s, advice on easier techniques that work at least as well.
+So I could get the teacher, Michele’s, advice on easier techniques that work at least as well.

 If I could get fitting, pattern alteration, and construction advice during those precious contact hours, I would have solved 90 percent of my sewing problems.